 It is staggering the impact a meal around a table can have.
 In our family, it means saying no to some after-school activities in order to make this a priority.
 Sometimes the conversation turns into kids bickering, but on the whole, this is so staggeringly important we have placed it at the top of our raising brave kids’ priorities.

 So pull up a chair and make eye contact around a meal because research says it just might change your kid’s life.

 We live in a beautiful and diverse world that is waiting for us to be brave enough to really live in it.
-To see the hurting parts and offer a healing touch, to jump in deep water and feel deeply all the goodness and also the delicate and difficult.
+To see the hurting parts and offer a healing touch, to jump in deep water with courage and feel deeply all the goodness and also the delicate and difficult.

-So, may we be parents who offer our kids the world, but may we start around a dinner table.
+So, may we be brave parents who offer our kids the world, but may we start around a dinner table.